mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01E-ActionSubscriber/README.md

 ### Steps

-Create a folder named `ApiObjects` and then add the following class.
+- Create a folder named `ApiObjects`.
+- Within that folder create a new class named `CustomerEdit`.
 This class would normally be in a separate assembly that is shared between the client and the server.

 ```c#